AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 ### Retrieve Effective CUG Policies {#retrieve-effective-cug-policies}

 The JCR access control management defines a best effort method to retrieve the policies that take effect at a given path.
-Due to the fact that evaluation of CUG policies is conditional and depends on the corresponding configuration to be enabled, calling `getEffectivePolicies` is a convenient way to verify if a given CUG policy is taking efect in a given installation.
+Due to the fact that evaluation of CUG policies is conditional and depends on the corresponding configuration to be enabled, calling `getEffectivePolicies` is a convenient way to verify if a given CUG policy is taking effect in a given installation.

 >[!NOTE]
 >